To the Members

 Shri Shyam Singh Mahar ceased to be Non-Executive Government NomineeDirector of the Company with effect from 14th January 2021 owing towithdrawal of his nomination by the Administrative Ministry- Ministry of Petroleum &Natural Gas (MOP&NG) Government of India.

 Your Company being a Government Company - vide Notification No. GSR463(E) dated 5th June 2015 as amended by Notification No. GSR 582(E) dated 13thJune 2017 and notification No. GSR 802(E) dated 23rd February 2018 has beenexempted from applicability of section 134(3)(p) and 178(2) (3) and (4) of the CompaniesAct 2013.

 Declaration by Independent Director

-The Committee as of 31st March 2019 consisted of 4 members and all of themincluding the Chairperson of the Committee are Non-Executive Directors.
+The Committee as of 31st March 2021 consisted of 3 membersand all of them including the Chairperson of the Committee were Non-Executive Directors.

 |Names ||Position held |